Marilena-C/Travel-Planner_Project1/README.md

 To extend the functionality of this app, we plan to implement;
 1. A feature that allows user book flights and view airports within certain radius mile of their destination city
 2. A news blog post that provides news articles and other informational materials on sustainability and climate change.
-3. Recommendation feature that suggest best methods of travel based on user need, journey type, duration etc.
+3. Recommendation feature that suggest best methods of travel based on user's need, journey type, duration etc.

  ## Links